Click here to jump to our week-by-week tracker.

 As one of the most pivotal swing states in the country, North Carolina’s House is held by a slim GOP supermajority—just one seat.
 With only 11% of women of color represented, these races are crucial not just for flipping seats, but also for ensuring diverse voices in policymaking.
 By winning these key races, we can upend GOP control and bring new leadership to the state legislature.

-- Rep. Diamond Stanton-Williams (NC – HD73): Incumbent Stanton-Williams, a nurse and volunteer with local community centers, is in a battleground district facing Jonathan Almond, who opposes expanding Medicaid.
+- Rep. Diamond Stanton-Williams (NC – HD73), a nurse and community volunteer, is in a battleground district facing Jonathan Almond, an anti-abortion & gun control conservative.

-- Sen. Lisa Grafstein (NC – SD13): In this highly competitive seat, Grafstein, a civil rights lawyer and incumbent LGBTQ senator, is up against Scott Lassiter, an education privatization advocate, and Susan Hogarth, a Libertarian.
+- Sen. Lisa Grafstein (NC – SD13), a LGBTQ civil rights lawyer, is defending this seat against Scott Lassiter, an education privatization advocate, and Susan Hogarth, a Libertarian who is increasing her influence with voters disillusioned with the two-party system.

-- Dr. Kim Sexton Lewter (NC – SD34): Sexton Lewter, a public healthcare educator, is challenging incumbent Paul Newton, supporter of corporate tax breaks, and Libertarian Thomas B. Hill, in this tossup district.
+- Dr. Kim Sexton Lewter (NC – SD34), a public healthcare educator, is challenging state Sen. Paul Newton, supporter of corporate tax breaks, in a three-way race that also includes Libertarian Thomas B. Hill.

-- Woodson Bradley (NC – SD42): Bradley, a successful business owner running in this open seat against Stacie McGinn, who prioritizes tax cuts over public investment, in a race that could shift the balance of power.
+- Woodson Bradley (NC – SD42), a successful business owner, is running in this open seat against Stacie McGinn, who prioritizes tax cuts over public investment.

 Nevada